 - If it is not lit, no power is being supplied to the computer.
 Check the following: - If you are using on the battery, it may be low and unable to power the computer.
 Connect the AC adapter to recharge the battery pack.
-You may need to wait a few minutes before trying to turn your computer on again. - Make sure that the AC adapter is properly plugged into the computer and to the power outlet. - If it is lit, check the following: - Is a disc in the optical drive?
-Remove it and press <Ctrl> + <Alt> + to restart the system. - Do you have a USB storage device (USB drive or smartphone) plugged into your computer?
-Unplug it and press <Ctrl> + <Alt> + to restart the system.
+You may need to wait a few minutes before trying to turn your computer on again. - Make sure that the AC adapter is properly plugged into the computer and to the power outlet. - If it is lit, check the following: - Do you have a USB storage device (USB drive, CD drive or smartphone) plugged into your computer?
+Unplug it and press Ctrl> + <Alt> + to restart the system.